forestryio/forestry.io/hugo/content/docs/troubleshooting/using-private-submodules.md

     parent: Troubleshooting

 ---

 If your website uses submodules from private repos, you will need to configure your site to allow Forestry to access these submodules.
 For sites stored on **Github** or **GitLab**, our _quick setup_ flow will not grant the correct permissions.
-This flow adds a **deploy key** to your GitHub or GitLab repo, which only grants access to a single repository and will not allow Forestry to install private submodules.
+This flow adds a **deploy key** to your GitHub or GitLab repo, which only grants access to a _single repository and will not allow Forestry to install private submodules_.

-To use a site containing private submodules with Forestry, you will need to change the way Forestry authenticates with Github/GitLab by removing this deploy key and instead adding your site's public key as a **user-level** key (assuming your user has access to these private submodules.)
-In your Forestry site, head to **Settings** > **Repository** and copy the public key to add it to your Github or GitLab user account.
+To use a site containing private submodules with Forestry, you will need to change the way Forestry authenticates with Github/GitLab:

+1. Remove Forestry.io **deploy key** from the repository settings, e.g. (`https://github.com/$username/$repository/settings/keys`)
+2. In your Forestry site, head to **Settings** > **Repository** and copy the public key
+2. Add your site's public key as a **user-level** key ([GitHub](https://github.com/settings/keys)/[GitLab](https://gitlab.com/profile/keys)). _This user must have access to these private submodules_.

 {{% pretty_screenshot img="/uploads/2019/05/oauth-public-key.png" %}}